syracard/kingdom-of-vallonde/Main Folder/The Kingdom of Vallonde/Characters/Luunthig.md

 Luunthig was an aboleth that had been living in the depths of the lake around [[Grundi Manor]].
-As [[Ashardalon]] began to break down the barriers of his prison, it began to corrupt and mutate the aboleth.
+As [[Ashardalon, the Unchained Terror]] began to break down the barriers of his prison, it began to corrupt and mutate the aboleth.
 It remained in the lake until the [[Smallboiz]] came and defeated it.